dmarks2/liferay-plugin-intellij/documentation/js_files.md

 Predefined JavaScript Libraries
 -------------------------------

-The plugin provides predefined JavaScript Libraries for AlloyUI and Liferay Barebone files.
+The plugin provides predefined JavaScript Libraries for AlloyUI and Liferay barebone files.
 By this, code completion works for JavaScript variables like ```AUI()``` or ```Liferay```.

 ![Liferay JavaScript](liferay_js.png "Liferay Javascript")